cobaltt7/strife.js/README.md

 A Discord bot framework built around TypeScript support and ease of setup.

-Strife.js has three main goals and purposes:
+strife.js has three main goals and purposes:

 1. Allow TypeScript to infer types where it couldn't easily before, leading to better code editor intellisense and autocomplete.
-2. Reduce the amount of boilerplate and duplicated code in Discord bots by streamlining as much as possible and exporting many useful utility functions
+2. Reduce the amount of boilerplate and duplicated code in Discord bots by streamlining as much as possible and exporting many useful utility functions.
-3. Make it simpler and cleaner to register multiple commands and options in large multipurpose bots that require handling the same events for many different things
+3. Make it simpler and cleaner to register multiple commands and options in large multipurpose bots that require handling the same events for many different things.

 Support is available in [the Cobots server](https://discord.gg/WaEbDrXKxK).